analysiscenter/batchflow/doc/pipeline.md

 ### Merging pipelines
-You can also merge data from two pipelines (this is not the same as [concatenating pipelines](#algebra-of-pipelines).
+You can also merge data from two pipelines (this is not the same as [concatenating pipelines](#algebra-of-pipelines)).
 ```python
 images_with_augmentation = (images_dataset.p
                                .load(...)